 We started with an octopus salad to share which they served in a thematic tin dish I really appreciated.
 It was fresh, flavorful, and light which took the edge off our appetites without leaving us feeling too full for the main course.

 Christian ordered a tuna steak, which we could tell was high quality the second he cut into it.
 Coated in sesame seeds, and served with some veggies, we loved each beautiful bite.
 I ordered seafood linguine nero – the nero coming from squid ink which colors the pasta.
-The restaurant served the dish with shrimp and mussels, perfectly seasoned with just the right amount of garlic.
+This adorable Sao Miguel restaurant served the dish with shrimp and mussels, perfectly seasoned with just the right amount of garlic.
 I ate until I couldn’t take another bite, regretting that we didn’t have more time to try the entire menu.

 One thing I loved about this restaurant was that they offered a limited number of dishes.
-We had maybe 10 entrees to choose from, making our selection easier and giving us confidence every dish would be quality.
+We had maybe 10 entrees to choose from, making our selection easier and giving us confidence every dish would be quality Azores food.
 We enjoyed our meal with white Pico wine, per the recommendation of our server.
 Afterward, we spent the next several days talking about how lucky we were to have dined at Restaurante Big 21.

 Before we left for Portugal, Christian and I watched Anthony Bourdain’s episode on the Azores and learned about cozido.
 Cozido is a dish specific to the Azores, cooked in thermal springs which steam huge pots of proteins and veggies.
-Azores often cook the dish with little or no seasoning, to emphasize the natural flavors of the meats, greens, and potatoes.
+Azoreans often cook the dish with little or no seasoning to emphasize the natural flavors of the meats, greens, and potatoes.
 Because it takes such effort to cook cozido, it can sometimes be difficult to find a place that serves it.

 I definitely recommend this classic dish to anyone stopping by the Azores.
 Be aware that it cozido may be harder to come by in the busy season.
 If it’s something you have your heart set on trying, consider making a reservation at one of the restaurants serving the dish before you arrive.
 Also consider bringing your own Tupperware as you’ll likely have leftovers and won’t want to waste them.

 On our last morning, we traveled to the west side of the island to the popular tourist site, Sete Cidades.
 This town rests inside an enormous volcanic crater, with green walls rising up all around.
 It’s a peaceful place, which felt uncrowded even though it was one of the more touristic places to visit.
 In our research we found the Restaurante Lagoa Azul which was serving a lunch buffet.
-When we walked up, we found a small line of people anxious to find seats at the crowded restaurant.
+When we walked up, we found a small line of people anxious to find seats at the crowded Azorean restaurant.
 The few servers were running around like mad, taking drink and dessert orders, clearing plates, and setting tables.
 The staff worked so efficiently that I spent a lot of time watching them run the restaurant.
 I didn’t take any photos because I was not ready to add to the chaos, but recommend this restaurant one hundred percent.